If you read a newspaper, go on the internet, or turn on the TV at all, you may well have seen some shocking headlines about trans people lately.

 There are many refuges that already support trans women escaping abuse and it works fine – in fact the majority of domestic violence services in Scotland have been for nearly 10 years (you can read a statement from Scottish women’s organisations here).
 We have to trust that the people running these services know what they’re doing.
 They’re the experts at supporting women in these services, after all.

 There’s a chronic lack of funding and support for refuges, which means victims of domestic violence who desperately need help are being turned away in ever increasing numbers.
 That’s something we all need to work together to tackle.
+Read the report we produced with nfpSynergy 'Supporting trans women in domestic and sexual violence services'.

 Should trans women be able to sit on women-only panels or be on women-only shortlists?